 The CFTC has issued final rules based on its previously proposed changes to the CFTC whistleblower program.
 The changes have left the core of the program intact while strengthening the whistleblower retaliation protections, harmonizing the rules with the SEC program and adding transparency to the process for reward claims.

-McEldrew Young was one of two law firms to comment on the proposed changes.
+McEldrew Young Purtell Merritt was one of two law firms to comment on the proposed changes.
 We appreciate the government’s efforts to improve the program and welcome the changes which we believe are on balance positive for whistleblowers.
+The changes include:

 Sharing of Information